Brian Nichols: Conviction and sentencing

 The jury deliberated for twelve hours, over two days, before finding Nichols guilty of all 54 counts, on November 7, 2008.

 On December 13, 2008, Nichols was sentenced to multiple life sentences with no chance of parole.
 Bodiford handed down the maximum sentence on each of the charges, to run consecutively.
 Nichols was spared multiple death sentences when the jury failed to reach a unanimous decision, as required by Georgia law, to recommend the death penalty.
 Bodiford said, "If there was any more I could give you, I would."
 Nichols is incarcerated in Georgia Diagnostic and Classification State Prison.

 Civil lawsuits

 Some family members of the victims filed civil lawsuits against Fulton County.
-Judge Barnes' widow won a $5.2 million lawsuit.
+Judge Barnes's widow won a $5.2 million lawsuit.
 County commissioners agreed to pay $5 million to Julie Ann Brandau's daughter, Christina Scholte, who also sued.

 In popular culture

-Ashley Smith wrote a book about her ordeal with Nichols titled, Unlikely Angel: The Untold Story of the Atlanta Hostage Hero.
+Ashley Smith wrote a book about her ordeal with Nichols titled Unlikely Angel: The Untold Story of the Atlanta Hostage Hero.
 The book was adapted into the film Captive in 2015, starring David Oyelowo as Nichols.